 The Jewish Community

 Students can enjoy and celebrate the holidays with their on-campus community.
-The UF Hillel, right across from campus, offers holiday programming like a Rosh Hashanah Dinner and pre- Yom Kippur dinner and learning about good deeds in the Sukkah.
+The USF Hillel, which is on campus, offers holiday programming like a Rosh Hashanah Dinner and pre- Yom Kippur dinner and learning about good deeds in the Sukkah.
 The Hillel also has weekly activities for Jewish students; a favorite being Shabbat dinner followed by Friday evening services.

-The Lubavitch Chabad Jewish Student & Community Center at UF offers much of the same options as the Hillel.
+The Chabad at the University of South Florida, offers much of the same options as the Hillel.
 Their services are a little longer, but I hear the chicken is a little tastier.
 Either way, it is good to know there is a welcoming Jewish community for our students when they have to be away for the holidays where they can indulge in the customary prayers for a “sweet New Year” on the High Holidays and participate in traditions like dipping an apple in honey to symbolize this request for the year to come or breaking the fast with bagels and lox.
-Some may feel the Chabad is far more religious than they are accustomed to, but students have said that they are welcoming regardless.
+Some may feel the Chabad is far more religious than they are accustomed to, but students have said that they are very welcoming regardless.
 There is no charge but they do appreciate and accept donations.
 Students will need to RSVP here.

 Send a Care Package

 The synagogue I belong to sends out care packages to their congregant’s college students if you have provided their name and address.
 You can send challah, honey, and a few other goodies through UPS in Florida; typically from one city to another is merely overnight.
 There are delivery services that can bring your student a treat of your choice though.
-Check out our blog on delivery services here.
 Or consider ordering a prepared care package.
 Somehow sending a care package as a gentle reminder of the holiday may push them towards the Hillel or Chabad a bit faster.